 And the way this flying cyclist zooms into the air really gives viewers a peek into what the brand is all about — delivering food.
 Match that with the stars used as a rating system and you’ve got an image that captures a brand in its entirety in a modern, sophisticated and minimal way.

 Your logo can have an impact just like this one!
-Explore DesignRush's robust list of top logo design and branding companies to find the experts who can get you there!
+Explore DesignRush's robust list of top logo design companies to find the experts who can get you there!